345950647/memstore/README.md

 # MemStore

 `MemStore` is a lightweight in-memory database written in Python.
-It supports key-value storage, indexing, and retrieval by insertion order.
-It uses `collections.namedtuple` for records and `llist.dllist` to maintain insertion order.
+It supports key-value storage with integer IDs, single-field indexing, and basic CRUD operations.
+It uses dictionaries for data storage and retrieval.

 ---

 ## Installation

-To install `MemStore`:
+Since `MemStore` is a single-class implementation, you can simply include it in your project.
+No external package installation is required.
+Alternatively, if packaged:

 ```shell
 pip install mem-store